huynhthaihoa/huynhthaihoa/README.md

 ## :briefcase: Professional experience
 ### AI Researcher, Development Team Lead | DeltaX, Republic of Korea (06/2022 - 07/2026)
-  - Coordinating the team to develop and maintain smart in-cabin monitoring solutions for the advanced driver-assistance system.
+  - Coordinated the team to develop and maintain smart in-cabin monitoring solutions for the advanced driver-assistance system.
-  - Collaborating with the team to propose and design solutions for 2D/3D perception problems using cameras (pinhole/fisheye, RGB/IR) with LIDAR/RGB-D supervision.
+  - Collaborated with the cross-functional team to propose and design solutions for 2D/3D perception problems using cameras (pinhole/fisheye, RGB/IR) with LIDAR/RGB-D supervision.
-  - Designing, implementing, and maintaining utility software for camera calibration, data collection, annotation, and analysis.
+  - Designed, implemented, and maintained utility software for camera calibration, data collection, annotation, and analysis.
 ### Research Engineer | Smart Deep, Republic of Korea (05/2021 - 05/2022)
   - Participated in the detection model end-to-end development pipeline: data labeling, cleaning, training, and evaluation.
   - Developed tools for preprocessing datasets and evaluating inference model consistency.